Making sense of complexity through data. Leveraging AI to empower people and decisions.

 merged_data1.head()

-# Plot the BirthRate versus LifeExpectancy cathegorised by Country Region in 1960 (Figure 3)
+# Plot the BirthRate versus LifeExpectancy categorised by Country Region in 1960 (Figure 3)

-# Plot the BirthRate versus LifeExpectancy cathegorised by Country Region in 2013 (Figure 4)
+# Plot the BirthRate versus LifeExpectancy categorised by Country Region in 2013 (Figure 4)

 Table 1 Merged DFTable 2 Merged DF 2Figure 1 BirthRate versus Internet Users categorised by Income GroupFigure 2 BirthRate versus Internet Users categorised by Country RegionFigure 3 BirthRate versus LifeExpectancy in 1960Figure 4 BirthRate versus LifeExpectancy in 2013